|

 Whitehall.
 A funeral had been arranged for January 9, 1806 at

-St. Paul's Cathedral and the admiral's ego would've enjoyed
+St. Paul's Cathedral and Admiral Horatio Nelson would have enjoyed

-every bit of the show.
-In fact, not never in British
+the extent of the festivities in his honor.
+In fact, never before in British

 history did a common man receive a state funeral.